shymega/shymega.github.io/content/posts/my-work-with-planet-computers-and-why-pt-1.md

 ## DISCLAIMER: As I have signed an NDA with Planet Computers, this post is of my own views, and NOT those of Planet Computers.
 They should not be contacted for comment.
 ## I am restricted in the information I can release, so please, no emails or DMs asking for information.

+I've decided to halt this blog post series, because in retrospect, it was inappropriate for me to write the post.
+It was originally meant to showcase how I got involved with Planet.
+I'm going to keep the below post available, but with strike-through formatting.

-I thought, in light of the "Planet Embedded" XR-series that has been launched, it might be a good idea for me to explain my affiliation with the company behind it, the Gemini PDA, Cosmo Communicator, and their latest phone (but sadly not the latest SoC; this is a blessing in a way, more in future posts),
+<del>I thought, in light of the "Planet Embedded" XR-series that has been launched,
+it might be a good idea for me to explain my affiliation with the company behind it, the Gemini PDA, Cosmo Communicator, and their latest phone (but sadly not the latest SoC; this is a blessing in a way, more in future posts),